Updated: May 12

 I own a lot of sheer, lace, and ripped jeans.
 Half my wardrobe is no-mystery spandex.
 The rest is pencil skirts, cardigans and blazers.
-Everything in my closet must pass the “Can I sit on the floor in this?” test.
-If Y - keep.
-If N - donate.
+Everything in my closet must permit sitting on the floor.
 And no pantyhose hose.
 Ever.

 I know what I like.
 I know how I need my clothes to move.

 Did I have something that was school-approved?

 And why the hell did this matter all of a sudden?
 I know that how I dress impacts my ability to mom approximately 0%.

 When I was 15, I was helping my Oma and the CWL.
 (Code: I was volunteering with The Church Ladies.)
 I was wearing overalls and a tank.
 As I reached, an inch of side body skin was exposed.